nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.3.1 Eating a recipe : `eatR` <a id="eat-consumption"></a>
 Contributed by: Tian Yong

-Adds the specified recipe in the Recipe List into the Consumption list.
+<br> Adds the specified recipe in the Recipe List into the Consumption list.

 <br>  The image below is what Wishful Shrinking looks like after you have eaten a recipe. <br><br>
 <img src="images/feature/consumption/EatRecipeImage.png" width="550" height="300">